 As she ate, she watched him and occasionally glanced at the hauflin.
 The two didn’t get along.
 They sat contently in their own space and didn’t make small talk.
 When she’d eaten the bread, a flask landed in the moss near her.
 Again, the dwarf made an offering.
 She unscrewed the cap and drank the cool water greedily.

 Without warning, the water vessel flew from her hands.
 The hauflin glared at the dwarf and threw the flask at him.

 “Keiron, I won’t let her starve.”
 The dwarf’s deep voice sounded fierce.
 It petrified Isla.
 “And I won’t take part in killing a child if that’s your intent.”

-The hauflin leered at Isla as if he’d strike her.
+The hauflin leered at her as if he’d strike her.
 Instead, he snarled and walked away.

 “Take it.
 Drink your fill.”
 His menacing expression eased, but his coarse voice remained.
 Then, with his back turned to the other men, it softened.
 “Take it.”
-His dark, blue eyes seemed familiar and kind and eased her fears.
+His dark blue eyes were familiar and kind and eased her fears.

-Isla accepted the flask.
-Keeping her eyes on him, she took a long drink.
+She accepted the flask and, keeping her eyes on him, took a long drink.
 She wiped her mouth and handed it back.
 “Thank you,” she mouthed.
 He returned to his spot under the tree.

 No sooner had he settled when the hauflin approached with a dagger in his hand.
-He grabbed Isla by the hair and swung.
+He grabbed her by the hair and swung.

 …to enjoy more of Shadows in the Stone, pick up a copy.